-Each year, the U.S. Department of Education awards more than $150 billion in federal grants, loans and work-study funds to college students who qualify for need-based financial aid based on the Free Application for Federal Student Aid (FAFSA®), according to the office of Federal Student Aid.
+Each year, the US Department of Education awards more than $120 billion in federal grants, loans and work-study funds to college students who qualify for need-based financial aid based on the Free Application for Federal Student Aid (FAFSA®).
 Unlike scholarships, grants and loans, a work-study award has to be earned through part-time employment.
-Colleges apply for work-study funds through the U.S. Department of Education and the money received is used to pay work-study wages.
-For each work-study job, the federal portion of the earnings is anywhere from 50 to 100 percent, and the student's employer covers the rest.

-You'll never have to pay back your work-study award, but the amount you're eligible for is generally much smaller than other forms of financial aid.
-Work-study isn't available everywhere, so check with your school's financial aid office to see if they participate.
-Apply as soon as possible by filling out the FAFSA, since financial aid is often awarded on a first-come, first-served basis.
+Work-study may not be available at every school, so check with your school's financial aid office to see if they participate.
+Apply as soon as possible by filling out the FAFSA, since financial aid at some schools is often awarded on a first-come, first-served basis.
 Be sure to select "yes" where the application asks if you're interested in work-study.

 1. You Keep What You Earn